Lab Report │

 High-fat foods:

-• Why: Fat dramatically slows gastric emptying, can cause nausea during intense effort
+Why: fat dramatically slows gastric emptying and can cause nausea during intense effort.

 Novel or untested foods:

-• Why: Unknown GI tolerance = unacceptable risk on tournament day
+Why: unknown GI tolerance is unacceptable risk on tournament day.

-The golden rule: Race day (tournament day) isn't experiment day.
+The golden rule: tournament day isn't experiment day.
 Test all meals during practice weeks first.

 Between-Game Refueling: The Critical 30-Minute Window